-Taman Ujung is the water palace built by the King of Karangasem, I Gusti Bagus Djelantik in 1909.
+Taman Ujung is the water palace built by the last King of Karangasem, I Gusti Bagus Djelantik in 1909.
 The architect was a Dutch van Den Hentz and a Chinese Loto Ang.
 This development also involves the Balinese architect.
-This palace is actually the development from Dirah Pool which has been built in 1901.
-The construction was completed in 1921.

 Resting in the vast pool is a series of intriguing, romantic pavilions linked by bridges, archways, and a shaded avenue of mango and fangipani trees.